Braloup/exercices_JS/README.md

 You will have to perform a search on Google to know how to only keep the integer part of a number.

 Exercise 1.6
-Like the previous exercice but this time divide them and display the rest of the integer division of the two numbers.
+Ask two integers to the user.
+Display the rest of the integer division of the two numbers.

 Exercice 1.7
 Ask to the user its shoe size and its birth year.
 Then make the following calculation: